MicrosoftDocs/win32/desktop-src/direct3d9/animationkey.md

 ---
-Description: 'Defines a set of animation keys.
-A matrix key is useful for sets of animation data that need to be represented as transformation matrices.' ms.assetid: 'bf007541-7fea-423e-910b-fa5f45271608'
+Description: Defines a set of animation keys.
+A matrix key is useful for sets of animation data that need to be represented as transformation matrices. ms.assetid: bf007541-7fea-423e-910b-fa5f45271608
 title: AnimationKey
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AnimationKey